bramley/phplist-plugin-rssfeed/README.md

 ## Description ##

-This plugin lets you create campaigns that include content from RSS feeds and are automatically repeated at regular intervals.
+This plugin lets you create campaigns that include content from RSS or Atom feeds and which are automatically repeated at regular intervals.

 The plugin adds a tab to the Send a campaign page on which you specify the URL of the RSS feed.
 When the campaign is sent the content of the message has recent items, dependent on the repeat frequency, from the feed.